Nuclear Power Reliable base load energy

 What you need to know about nuclear power

-A nuclear power plant uses the energy of nuclear fission to produce electricity.
-Like coal-fired or gas-fired power plants, it is a thermal.
-However, nuclear plants do not produce air pollutants or greenhouse gases during the production of heat.
+Nuclear power plants use the energy of nuclear fission to produce electricity.
+Like their coal and gas-fired counterparts, they are thermal power plants.
+The difference, however, is that nuclear plants don’t produce air pollutants or greenhouse gases when generating heat.

 In a nuclear power plant, uranium atoms are ‘fissioned’ or split in the reactor, under controlled conditions.
 The energy released is used to heat water under high pressure, just like in a domestic pressure cooker.
 This produces hot steam.
 The steam drives a turbine which is connected to a generator.
 The generator then produces electricity, which is supplied to consumers through the power grid.